Fashion Revolution Week 2020: How to spend less and make your wardrobe more sustainable

 Why not head to Mozo’s compare savings accounts page to see what kind of interest you could be bagging or take a look at the accounts below if you only have time for a quick gander.
 Maybe we’ll even see you digging around at your local op-shop once social distancing is over!

-Compare savings accounts - page last updated September 19, 2020
+Compare savings accounts - last updated November 28, 2020

 - MyState BankMyState Bank